gvwilson/sensibleadventures/iffy/iffy.md

 Iffy read a few pages every night no matter how tired she was from chores.
-She drew the pictures from memory on her tablet when she was bored by school, and on those rare occasions when another child came on board to play with her, she took out the book and told them all about _orcinus orca_ and _panthera tigris_ and her favorite, _giraffa camelopardalis_.*
+She drew the pictures from memory on her tablet when she was bored by school, and on those rare occasions when another child came on board to play with her, she took out the book and told them all about *orcinus orca* and *panthera tigris* and her favorite, *giraffa camelopardalis*.

-*"They were too real!" she said fiercely whenever anyone expressed even a hint of doubt.
+"They were too real!" she said fiercely whenever anyone expressed even a hint of doubt.
 "Real as gulls and jellies!"
-Real as the handwritten comments in the book's margins that she spent hours deciphering and daydreaming about.
+Real as the handwritten comments in the book's margins that she spent hours deciphering.
-Real as being hungry and lonely, she sometimes added to herself as she grew older and Uncle Jack's business dealings left them a little poorer each season.*
+Real as being hungry and lonely, she sometimes added to herself as she grew older and Uncle Jack's business dealings left them a little poorer each season.

-Iffy woke to the sound of Aunt Naggie bustling about in the galley.
+Iffy woke that morning to the sound of Aunt Naggie bustling about in the galley.
-She lay on the narrow foam packing slab she used as a mattress for one final precious moment before slithering out of her salvaged sleeping bag and pulling on a layer of clothes over her thermals.
+She lay on the narrow foam packing slab she used as a mattress for one final precious moment before slithering out of her salvaged sleeping bag and pulling a layer of clothes over her thermals.
 That banging was her foster mother's way of telling her that Uncle Jack was awake.
 If she knew what was good for her, she'd be up on deck doing something useful before he stumbled out into the light looking for someone to yell at.

+She closed her eyes and opened her nature book at random.
+It was ridiculous---Jeep had made fun of her for a month when he found out---but...

+"Figures," she muttered when she opened her eyes.
+The armadillo wasn't the most ridiculous animal in the book, but it wasn't her favorite.
+Still,
+an armadillo day was better than a blobfish day.
-She tucked her nature book into the slit she had cut in the foam slab to keep it safe, yawned, rubbed the stubble on her scalp, and undogged the door of the storage locker
+She tucked the book into the slit she had cut in the foam slab to keep it safe, yawned, rubbed the stubble on her scalp, and undogged the door of the storage locker